maksim-shlapak/widget-api/interfaces/playeradaptor.controlsdescriptormouse.md

 **● showOnEnter**: *`boolean`*

-Set to true if the controls are hiding when mouse leaves the video frame (see hideDelay below).
+Set to true if when mouse enters the video frame the controls gets open.

 ___
 <a id="trackmove"></a>